omega8cc/boa/docs/INSTALL.md

      boa in-lts public server.mydomain.org my@email system
      ```

-   **NOTE:** Since BOA no longer installs all bundled Ægir platforms during initial system installation, you will need to add some keywords to `~/static/control/platforms.info` and run Octopus upgrade to have these platforms added as explained in the docs you can find in the file `~/control/README.txt` within your Octopus account.
+   **NOTE:** Since BOA no longer installs all bundled Ægir platforms during initial system installation, you will need to add some keywords to `~/static/control/platforms.info` and run Octopus upgrade to have these platforms added as explained in the docs you can find in the file `~/control/README.txt` within your Octopus account or online at [docs/PLATFORMS.md](https://github.com/omega8cc/boa/tree/5.x-dev/docs/PLATFORMS.md)

 # Installing More Octopus Instances